oktadev/okta-blog/_source/_posts/2024-01-24-spring-boot-authorization.md

 ## Authentication and Authorization on the Web

 What is [authentication](https://auth0.com/intro-to-iam/what-is-authentication)?
-It is the process of proving a user's identity, proving she is who she claims to be.
+It is the process of proving a user's identity, proving she is who she or he claims to be.
 And what is [authorization](https://auth0.com/intro-to-iam/what-is-authorization)?
 It is the process of giving someone the ability to access a resource.

 In computer systems, authentication and authorization are part of a discipline called Identity and Access Management (IAM).
 For web and mobile applications, an identity protocol was born in 2014, [OpenID Connect 1.0](https://openid.net/specs/openid-connect-core-1_0.html), now widely adopted as part of the IAM strategy of many identity providers and identity clients on the internet.